 How Do I Choose a Bible College?

-There are a number of important factors to keep in mind when choosing a Bible college.
+There are several important factors to keep in mind when choosing a Bible college.
 First and foremost, it's critical to know whether you want to focus exclusively on ministry-oriented curricula.
-If you want a broader education or think there's a chance you'll opt for a secular career in the future, finding a Bible college with liberal arts or business classes may be important.
+If you want a broader education or think there's a chance you'll opt for a secular career in the future, finding a Bible college that offers more liberal arts or business classes may be important.

-When it comes to accreditation, it's crucial to remember that not all Bible colleges carry the same regional accreditation you can expect at traditional colleges and universities.
+When it comes to accreditation, it's crucial to remember that not all Bible colleges carry the same accreditation you can expect to find at traditional colleges and universities.
 Look for accreditation from the Association for Biblical Higher Education to ensure that your Bible college meets quality education standards.

 How Much Does It Cost to Go to a Bible College?

-Like other institutions of higher education, the cost of Bible college varies depending on the school.
-However, because Bible colleges are private institutions, you can expect the base tuition to be higher than it would be at a public college or university — especially compared to in-state institutions.
+Like other institutions of higher education, the true cost of Bible college varies depending on the school.
+However, because Bible colleges are private institutions, you can expect the base tuition to be higher than tuition at a public college or university — especially compared to in-state institutions.

-The out-of-pocket cost of your Bible college is impacted by your enrollment status, the number of scholarships you receive, and whether or not your school offers any other types of financial aid.
-Additionally, online students may pay less on tuition and fees than students who attend in person.
+The out-of-pocket cost of your Bible college will be impacted by your enrollment status, the number of scholarships you receive, and whether or not your school offers any other types of financial aid.
+Additionally, online students may be able to save on tuition and fees compared to students who attend class in person.